Zilifant/stringifunction/README.md

 parseStringiFunctions(json) // Returns a JavaScript object.
 ```

-But first: `npm i install stringifunction` installs the thing.
+But first: `npm i stringifunction` installs the thing.